Teradata/jaqy/doc/export/pipe.rst

 Pipe export / import is used to directly transfer data between databases.

 For exporting a large data set, necessary precautions in `Large Data Set Handling <../largedataset.html>`__ apply.
-BLOB / CLOB / XML types larger than the default cache size (4096) are temporarily stored on disk to reduce the memory footprint.

 For importing data with LOB values, it may be necessary to change the `batch size <command/batchsize.html>`__ to reduce the memory consumption.
-However, very large LOB values can still cause memory exhaustion issues.
+However, very large LOB values can still cause memory exhaustion issues for some JDBC drivers.

 One advantage of using pipe export / import over other formats is the ability to handle some database specific data types, if both the source and the target